equivalentideas/WestConnex-M4-East-EIS/volume-1A/project-development-and-alternatives.md

 and provides detail on its strategic context.
 The preferred option best achieves all of the project objectives as set out in section 3.3.
 It  would:

-x

-Support Sydney’s long-term economic growth through improved motorway access and connections linking Sydney’s international gateways (Sydney Airport and Port Botany), Western Sydney and places of business across the city
+* Support Sydney’s long-term economic growth through improved motorway access and connections linking Sydney’s international gateways (Sydney Airport and Port Botany), Western Sydney and places of business across the city

-x

-Relieve road congestion to improve the speed, reliability and safety of travel in the Parramatta Road corridor, including parallel arterial roads
+* Relieve road congestion to improve the speed, reliability and safety of travel in the Parramatta Road corridor, including parallel arterial roads

-x

-Cater for the diverse travel demands along this corridor that are best met by road infrastructure
+* Cater for the diverse travel demands along this corridor that are best met by road infrastructure

-x

-Create opportunities for urban revitalisation, improved liveability, and public and active transport improvements along and around Parramatta Road
+* Create opportunities for urban revitalisation, improved liveability, and public and active transport improvements along and around Parramatta Road

-x

-Enhance the productivity of commercial and freight generating land uses strategically located near transport infrastructure
+* Enhance the productivity of commercial and freight generating land uses strategically located near transport infrastructure

-x

-Enhance the currently restricted movements across the Parramatta Road corridor.
+* Enhance the currently restricted movements across the Parramatta Road corridor.

-x

-Fit within the financial capacity of the NSW and Australian Governments, in partnership with the private sector
+* Fit within the financial capacity of the NSW and Australian Governments, in partnership with the private sector

-x

-Optimise user pays contributions to support funding in a way that is affordable and equitable
+* Optimise user pays contributions to support funding in a way that is affordable and equitable

-x

-Integrate with the preceding and next stages of WestConnex, without creating significant impacts on the surrounding environment or duplicating any potential issues across the construction periods.
+* Integrate with the preceding and next stages of WestConnex, without creating significant impacts on the surrounding environment or duplicating any potential issues across the construction periods.